navicore/aglio-theme-bluecase/README.md

 Optionally generate spray.io json `DefaultJsonProtocol` support for case classes with `--theme-spray-json true`

-### *caveat*
+## STATUS
 *Works for my initial specific apib file.
-That apib file is moderately complex with several dozen types and some types composed by referencing other types defined in the same apib file.
+That apib file is moderately complex with several dozen object and array types with some types composed by referencing other types defined in the same apib file.
 I have not tested bluecase on any apib files in the wild, yet, except for those in the api-blueprint examples dir.*

 ## INSTALL